mspnp/samples/Security/AzureSentinelSample/Readme.md

 New-AzResourceGroupDeployment -ResourceGroupName [your resource group] -TemplateFile .\FailedRequestsWorkbook.json -WorkbookSourceId "[your workboox source Id]" -workbookDisplayName FailedRequestsWorkbookSample
 ```

 After you created the workbook, you can see it in the portal by opening the "workbooks" section under the Azure Sentinel created in the steps above.

+[Click here](https://docs.microsoft.com/azure/sentinel/tutorial-monitor-your-data) to learn more about Azure Sentinel and Workbooks.